-If you are accused of drunk driving in Maryland, the best investment you can make is to enlist the help of a highly skilled defense attorney.
-A first-time conviction can lead to substantial fines, jail time and a suspension of your driver's license.
-Repeat offenders face additional jail time, increased fines and even the threat of a revoked driver's license.
+If law enforcement charges you with of drunk driving in Maryland, the best investment you can make is to enlist the help of a highly skilled defense attorney.
+A first-time conviction can lead to substantial fines, potential jail time and a suspension of your driver’s license.
+Repeat offenders face additional jail time, increased fines and even the threat of a revoked driver’s license.

-- Second offense DUI penalties — Motorists convicted of a second DWI can serve up to a year in jail, while individuals convicted of a second DUI can serve up to two years.
+- Second offense DUI/DWI penalties — Motorists convicted of a second DWI can serve up to a year in jail.
+Individuals convicted of a second DUI can serve up to two years of jail time.
 Second-time DWI/DUI offenders can expect to have their license suspended for a year.
-Individuals convicted of a second-time DWI can be fined up to $500, while second-time DUI offenders can be charged up to $2,000.
+Individuals convicted of a second-time DWI can face fines of up to $500, while second-time DUI offenders can be charged up to $2,000.
 A second-time DUI conviction is also punishable with an ignition interlock device after 45 days of suspension.
-We are effective at mitigating the penalties for a second offense.

-- Third offense DUI penalties — Individuals facing third-offense DUI/DWI charges can be sentenced to up to three years in jail.
+- Third offense DUI penalties — Individuals facing third-offense DUI/DWI charges can receive up to three years of jail time.
 Law enforcement can suspend their license for a minimum of 18 months and fine them up to $3,000.

 Drunk driving is a serious offense in Maryland.
 The stakes become even more threatening with multiple convictions.
-Entrust our law firm to deliver an aggressive DUI/DWI defense focused on protecting your constitutional rights.
+Trust our law firm to deliver an aggressive DUI/DWI defense focused on protecting your constitutional rights.